splewis/get5-web/README.md

 This is an **experimental** (proof-of-concept) web panel meant to be used in conjunction with the [get5](https://github.com/splewis/get5) CS:GO server plugin.
 It provides a more convenient way of managing matches and match servers.

+**WARNING**: YOU SHOULD NOT USE THIS.
+IT HAS BUGS.
+IT HAS NO SUPPORT. **The get5 plugin itself is supported - this webpanel itself has NO support.** If you want a working webpanel for get5, look elsewhere or develop your own.

 ## How to use it:
 1. Create your game servers on the "Add a server" page by giving their ip, port, and rcon password